jvrana/primer3-py-plus/README.md

 # Primer3-py+

-Extensions and convinience methods for python primer3 wrapper
+Extensions and convinience methods for python primer3 wrapper.